floneum/floneum-site/kalosm_doc_src/en/guides/resource_augmented_generation.md

-# Resource Augmented Generation in Kalosm
+# Retrieval-augmented generation in Kalosm

 ## Introduction

-Resource augmented generation in Kalosm is a powerful approach that combines natural language generation with real-time information from audio data.
-This guide will walk you through the process of implementing resource augmented generation using the Kalosm library.
+Retrieval-augmented generation in Kalosm is a powerful approach that combines natural language generation with real-time information from audio data.
+This guide will walk you through the process of implementing retrieval-augmented generation using the Kalosm library.

 > Before you begin, make sure you have the Kalosm library installed and set up in your Rust project.
 You can refer to the [Introduction](../index.md) for instructions on how to install Kalosm.